block-forest/dart-coveralls/README.md

 * --package-root: The root of the analyzed package, default `.`
 * --debug: Prints additional debug information
 * --retry: The number of retries to submit data to coveralls

-#### Send Coverage
+* test.dart: The path of the test file on which coverage will be collected

+#### The `send` command
-This tool sends coverage collected in an LCOV-File to coveralls.io.
+This command sends coverage collected in an LCOV-File to coveralls.io.

 ```
-dart send_coverage.dart [--token, --package-root, --retry]
+dart dart_coveralls.dart send [--token, --package-root, --retry] lcov.file
 ```

 * --token: The token for coveralls.io
 * --package-root: The root of the analyzed package, default `.`
 * --retry: The number of retries to submit data to coveralls
+* lcov.file: The LCOV file which should be reported to coveralls

 Help and Pull Requests are highly appreciated :)